 Football on Kayo

-In addition to offering coverage of the A-League and MLS, Kayo has plenty of other big competitions covered, including the best of the European and South American domestic leagues.
-Below is a list of football leagues and cup competitions included with a Kayo subscription:
+Kayo has plenty of big competitions covered, including the best of the European and South American domestic leagues.
+Below is a list of football leagues and cup competitions Kayo offers broadcasts of:

-- EFL Championship – live and on-demand replays of up to four games per round
+- EFL Championship– live and on-demand replays of select games every round of the competition

-- La Liga – both live and on-demand replays of select matches
+- La Liga– both live and on-demand replays of select matches per round

-- Serie A – both live and on-demand replays of select matches
+- Serie A– live and on-demand coverage of select games per round

-- Ligue 1 – live and on-demand replays of up to six games per round
+- Ligue 1– live and on-demand replays of multiple games per round

-- Indian Super League – live and on-demand replays of selected games
+- Major League Soccer– live and on-demand coverage of multiple games per round

 Kayo will cost you $25 per month for the Basic subscription, which allows you to stream on two screens at once, while a $35 Premium subscription will allow you to stream on three separate screens.
 You can cancel your subscription at any time, with a free 14-day trial also available for new users.